- National Professional Organisation Websites:

 In January 2006, Canada's Accounting Standards Board (AcSB) ratified a new Strategic Plan for the Direction of Accounting Standards (PDF 139k) that significantly affected the way financial reporting is carried out in Canada.
 The AcSB pursued separate strategies for three major categories of reporting entities: public companies, private businesses and not-for-profit organisations.

 Current status of IFRS adoption in Canada

 Application of IFRSs has been mandatory since 2011.
-For rate regulated entities and investment companies, IFRSs are permitted but not required for 2011.
-Investment companies benefit from a deferral until 1 January 2014.
-Rate regulated entities benefit from a deferral until 1 January 2015.
+For rate regulated entities and investment companies, IFRSs were permitted but not required for 2011.
+Investment companies benefited from a deferral until 1 January 2014.
+Rate regulated entities benefited from a deferral until 1 January 2015.